 When your computer first turns on it needs to load the system software (OS-X) and some settings from the hard drive.
 This is called ‘booting’.
 Boot time can slow down over time as you accumulate more software and hardware connected to your computer.
 Here are some tips to make your Mac boot faster.

-A few things to be aware of before you upgrade to Yosemite.
+If you decide to install Yosemite, here are a few things to be aware of before you upgrade.

 Some SSD drives are crashing in Yosemite do to an issue with something called ‘TRIM’.
 Thankfully if you followed the method in my article entitled “How to speed up your mac with a Solid State SSD Drive” you will not have this problem.
 But if you have used an SSD that needs TRIM, read on to find out about the problem and how to fix it.